 I can’t tell you how much I believe creativity and adventure are intertwined.
 First off, when you explore your own creativity, you dive deep into a journey that uncovers so much of what you are made of.
 You discover what you can do, what you can write, what you can say and what you can accomplish.
 More so, you can discover how others around you are making a difference in your life and how you can make a difference in the lives of others as well.
 Explore your creativity–new ideas are new paths to take in life.
 Challenge yourself with sharpening your skills–from taking a photography class to practicing yoga.
 Take your passions to a whole new level.
 You’ll definitely find some adventure there.

-But if you want some more adventure, literally go on an adventure.
-Plan a trip.
-Travel.
+But if you want some more adventure, travel.
 Pack your bags (or your car) and see a new part of the world.
 When I traveled around Europe, my creativity expanded so much while I was there and when I returned.
 You soak in so much of planet earth and so many of its stories that change your perspective and the course of your life.
 When I came back from studying in Spain, I felt energized, refreshed and inspired to go deeper with my passions and keep those parts of me that experienced different cultures alive and well.
 Going on an adventure did wonders for my creativity and helped me uncover more of my calling and purpose in life.
 It goes both ways: dive deeper into creativity and dive deeper into travel, and you can find an adventure of a lifetime.

 Your calling will challenge you to surpass fear.